 City Access Sans Trade-Offs

 For millennials, cities mean access.
 Access to growth, opportunity, and the latest of anything new.
 From new movies to new technology, everything becomes available in major cities first.
-Major cities are also able to offer a wider variety of entertainment, be it bars, concert venues, or shows, and may offer greater opportunity for growth, personal or professional, through networking, meetup groups and other interest-based activities.
+Major cities are also able to offer a wider variety of entertainment, be it bars, concert venues, or shows.
+Major cities may also offer greater opportunity for growth, personal or professional, through networking, meetup groups, and other interest-based activities.
 But despite these advantages, there will always be people who prefer a calmer lifestyle than one a city can offer.

 For Midlothian, this access comes in the near equidistant placement between Dallas and Fort Worth, giving residents an abundance of social and cultural options.
 From the Stockyards to Fair Park, Midlothian residents have easy access to some of the metroplex’s best attractions — all within a reasonable driving distance, and without the density of a suburb like Plano.

 Getting the Best of Both Worlds in Site Selection

 Though the proximity to DFW benefits Midlothian from a resource perspective, Midlothian has many individual draws that big city dwellers may envy.